umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 My project is focused on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.

-I have a PhD in physics from EPFL (Switzerland) and previous research experience at HPSTAR Shanghai (China), Sapienza Università di Roma (Italy), and University of Edinburgh (UK).
+I have a PhD in physics from EPFL (Switzerland) and previous research experience at HPSTAR Shanghai (China), Sapienza Università di Roma (Italy) and University of Edinburgh (UK).